twbs/bootstrap/docs/getting-started/third-party-support.md

  *
  * Reset individual elements or override regions to avoid conflicts due to
  * global box model settings of Bootstrap.
 Two options, individual overrides and
- * region resets, are available as plain CSS and uncompiled Less formats.
+ * region resets, are available as plain CSS and uncompiled Sass formats.
  */

 /* Option 1A: Override a single element's box model via CSS */